BurnerWah/dotfiles-linux/.config/nvim/README.rst

 The best source for diagnostics is always the language server.
 After that, diagnostic-ls_ & efm-ls_ to manage linters.
 Then, ALE_ if nothing else works.

-Language servers are always disabled in ALE_ since we never want duplicate servers running.
+Language servers are always turned off in ALE_ since we never want duplicate servers running.

 .. _ALE: https://github.com/dense-analysis/ale